AmbiqAI/heartkit/docs/modes/download.md

 ## <span class="sk-h2-span">Arguments </span>

-The following table lists the arguments that can be used with the `download` command.
-All datasets will be saved in their own subdirectory within the `ds_path` directory.
+Please refer to [HKDownloadParams](../modes/configuration.md#hkdownloadparams) for the list of arguments that can be used with the `download` command.

---8<-- "assets/modes/download-params.md"